gmodzelewski/quarkus-developer-image/README.md

 ## Prerequisites

-Assuming you are using this project as a part of the (devspaces-demo project)[https://github.com/gmodzelewski/devspaces-demo], you will have the steps described in the Readme there already completed.
+Assuming you are using this project as a part of the [devspaces-demo project](https://github.com/gmodzelewski/devspaces-demo), you will have the steps described in the Readme there already completed.
 You will need to create the quay.io secret in the devspaces-image namespace as well.

 ```sh